Ppi vs famotidine

 PPIs, on the other hand, are indicated for a broader range of conditions including ulcers, GERD, erosive esophagitis, Zollinger-Ellison syndrome, and prevention of NSAID-induced ulcers.
 They are also used to treat Helicobacter pylori infection and reduce the risk of gastrointestinal bleeding in critically ill patients.

-See also Famotidine prednisone interaction
+See also Famotidine otc dosage

 Comparison in Clinical Trials